(914) 315-7033

 Three Species, Three Behaviors

 The Eastern Gray Squirrel is the most common.
 Active during the day, aggressive chewers, and persistent.
-They have two breeding seasons: late winter (December through February) and midsummer (June through August).
+They have two breeding seasons: late winter (December through February) and midsummer (May through July).
 A gray squirrel can chew through aluminum, vinyl, and even thin gauge steel.

 The Southern Flying Squirrel is nocturnal and colonial.
 Homeowners often mistake them for mice because they hear scratching at night.
 Flying squirrels are much smaller than gray squirrels and can enter through gaps as small as a quarter.
 A single colony can number 20 or more animals.